microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ## `any`

-TypeScript also has a special type, `any`, that you can use whenever you don't want a particular value to cause typechecking errors.
+TypeScript also has a special type, `any`, that you can use whenever you don't want a particular value to cause type-checking errors.

 When a value is of type `any`, you can access any properties of it (which will in turn be of type `any`), call it like a function, assign it to (or from) a value of any type, or pretty much anything else that's syntactically legal: